brentd09/AZ040Labs/README.md

 # AZ-040Labs

 ## Rearranged the lab order to help your learning of the topics.
-- Lab 2 has been placed toward the end of the week as the commands that you will see here will mostly be covered by other modules
+- Lab 2 has been placed toward the end of the week as it is a much better placement for this module
-- Labs 9 and 10 are relating to Microsoft 365 and Azure and are best dealt with after all of the non-cloud modules are completed.
+- Labs 9 and 10 are related to Microsoft 365 and Azure and are best dealt with after all of the non-cloud modules are completed.

 ## Prepare labs before starting
 - Run the fix commands below from the LON-CL1 lab machine, before running the labs.<br>